AhindraD/turbin3_builders/README.md

     <br>

     - ## Transfer:
-      Transfer 1.3 SOL from one wallet to another.
+      Transfer ALL SOL from dev-wallet to Turbin3 Wallet
       ```bash
           yarn transfer
       ```